-Faculty tab, My Southeast Self-Service, Access your Self-Service page, Faculty, Student Information Menu, Advisee Listing, Select Term.
+Faculty tab, Banner Self-Service, Faculty and Advisors, Student Information Menu, Advisee Listing, Select Term.

 Please note, PIN numbers should be provided to students following a meeting, where the student and faculty advisor reviewed the student's progress toward degree completion and discussed appropriate next semester courses.
 Providing a PIN without a review/discussion may have a negative impact on a student's academic progress and career at Southeast.

 Students are typically enrolled in initial developmental English and/or Math courses based on their ACT and/or University Placement test scores.
 To ensure a student is enrolled in the appropriate section(s), a faculty advisor will want to utilize the following process.

 First, view the student's degree audit within DegreeWorks.
 The developmental courses the student is currently enrolled in will be displayed in the Developmental Courses box.
 Second, cross check a student's test scores with the appropriate courses assigned to certain scores.
 A conversion chart is provided below.
 A student's test scores may be accessed within the faculty portal (MySouthe@st) by the following means: